siteorigin/siteorigin-panels/readme.txt

 * Added unique IDs (UUID) to all widgets.
 * Added fallback previewer for Live Editor.
 * Prevent double filtering of $panels_data.
-* Developer support for read-only widgts.
+* Developer support for read-only widgets.
 * Fixed issue that resulted in Wordfence blocking some Page Builder requests.
 * Small interface improvements.